ASUS VG248QG 24" G-SYNC Gaming Monitor vs LG UltraGear 27GR95QE-B 26.5" QHD OLED 240Hz Gaming Monitor

 Who should buy each?

-Choose the ASUS VG248QG 24" G-SYNC Gaming Monitor if: you want a budget-friendly option, need a smaller screen for tight spaces, or play primarily older titles that don’t require high refresh rates.
+Choose the ASUS VG248QG 24" G-SYNC Gaming Monitor if: you want to save money without sacrificing decent performance in FPS games, need a compact size for tight spaces, or prefer a monitor with faster response times for competitive gaming.
 (24" display, 165 Hz refresh)

 Conclusion